SERVICES CATALOG DESCRIPTIONS

 Adastra is a tool used by the scheduling departments/ offices to ensure complete visibility into all of AUC events, academics, and resources in one calendaring tool.
 As academic course schedule is key to a successful and integrated advising, planning, and completion ecosystem, Adastra schedule provides an organized, timely, accurate schedule not only benefits of scheduling staff, but also activates AUC student advising and planning investments.
 Campus enrollment fluctuations and other challenges are easier to address with reports and clear insight into all available resources.

 Conferences are one of the ways of reaching beyond the campus in an attempt to boost innovation and internationalization of ideas and experiences.
-The IT process of conferences creation is to separate the marketing website.
+The IT process of conference creation is to separate the marketing website.
 The marketing website can be developed using WordPress or Google Sites.
 The management website is done using ConfTool Pro.

 AUC currently hosts its email on Google to provide ease of access and increase storage capacity for faculty, students and staff.